 The Prince of Nothing & Aspect-Emperor by R. Scott Bakker

-The Prince of Nothing and the Aspect-Emperor series of books by R. Scott Bakker.
+In The Darkness that Comes Before, intrepid fantasy author R. Scott Bakker inagurates an exciting new fantasy saga.
+The series spans two trilogies, The Prince of Nothing and the Aspect-Emperor which will give you a lot of material to devour.
 Bakker writes on his blog that the only thing he is interested in subverting is simplicity (making him a perfect fit for reader looking for complex and lyrical fantasy books).
 I think all the readers who enjoyed books like The Name of the Wind will find something to enjoy in the works of R. Scott Bakker.
 He creates complex fantasy stuffed with equally complex characters and a world “deep enough for archaeological digs.”

 First Law Series by Joe Abercrombie